solkimicreb/react-stax/examples/docs/src/pages/home/content.md

 ## Routing

-Routing is inspired by file systems and the old school.
-At its simplest form it looks like this.
+Routing is inspired by file systems and the old school web.
+In its simplest form it looks like this:

 ```jsx
 import React from 'react';